SentientTurtle/RBXLX2VMF/README.md

 | --skybox-height <height>  | Adds margin space between the top of the map and the skybox, height in Roblox studs                                                                       |
 | --optimize                | Enables part-count optimization by joining identical adjecent parts into a single map brush<br/>**WARNING: This may take a very long time on large maps** |

-### Recommended process

-1. Design or open Roblox map
-2. Add StringValue with name or value 'func_detail' to detail models (Note: Nested models are also marked detail)
-3. Save map in XML (*.xbxlx) format
-4. Run conversion tool
-5. Convert the generated texture PNGs to Valve VTF format.
-6. Move VTF and VMT texture files to game material folder

 ## Building